 How to Stain Wood:

 - Pre-stain wood conditioner

-- Gloves (Rubber or Chemical resistant)
+- Gloves (Rubber, Nitrile, or Chemical resistant)

-- Lint free rag
+- Lint free rags

 1. Sand the wood

 Now I will admit, I really don’t like sanding!
 Getting covered in saw dust is no fun, but it is one of the most important preparation steps to creating a beautiful finish, so I deal with it!